Variance Decay Property for Filter Stability: Relationship of PI to the model properties

 \section{Relationship of PI to the model properties}

 The main task now is to relate the PI to the model properties.
-In large part, this program still needs to be carried out for the abstract setting of the model.
-For certain special classes of HMM, that includes the class of the finite state-space model, the relationship is described in this section.
+In large part, this program still needs to be carried out.
+In this section, some results are described for the finite state-space HMM.